Ikersfletch/ExCameraDynamics/README.md

              regular behavior.
 	- `excam_set_resting_zoom`
 	   > Sets the default zoom to the specified factor.
 Negative values reset to the value specified in the Chapter's metadata.
+	- `excam_set_snap_speed`
+	   > Multiplies the camera's interpolation by the specified factor.
+Negative values reset to the value specified in the Chapter's metadata.

 ## Oh! also!!